Destinations Greece The Peloponnese

 Deep Mani · southernmost tip

-The southernmost point of mainland Greece — a Mani-coast cape with a 19th-century lighthouse, the mythological "Gates of Hades," and a sunrise that frames the Aegean and Ionian on either horizon.
-Drive in via Vathia; walk the last 30 minutes from the parking.
-Bring water; there's no shade.
+A Mani-coast cape at the southernmost tip of mainland Greece, with a 19th-century lighthouse, the mythological Gates of Hades, and a sunrise that frames the Aegean and the Ionian on either horizon.
+Drive in via Vathia, and walk the last 30 minutes from the parking.
+Bring water; there’s no shade.

 Free · pre-dawn